 on the sidewalks, Kerouac Alley, people practicing Tai Chi in Washington

 Square.
-Strolling along Grant Ave window-shopping the newest boutiques, and
+Strolling along Grant Ave window-shopping the newest boutiques,

 Nearby is Chinatown.
 It's narrow streets of discordant

 sidewalks accompanied by the pungent odors of the unusual vegetables

 in the abundant Chinese markets.
 Chinatown is full of novelties, lovely

 linens, chinese Herbalists and exotic treasures from the Far East.